whitschroder/remote-sensing/_sources/drones.md

 | 20 | Go to Mission Home Point |
 | 206 | Camera Shutter |

+Note that if the camera is not integrated into the drone, the camera itself can be set to take photos at a set interval before take off (2 seconds, for example).

-If using the QGIS Flight Planner plugin, you may need to manually calculate some of these variables.
+If using the QGIS Flight Planner plugin, you may need to manually calculate some variables.
 For example, you might need to calculate distance between photos and speed.
 You can use the Measure Line tool in QGIS to measure the distance in meters between waypoints.
 For example, the distance between waypoints might be 15 m.
 The speed of the drone to take photos every 2 seconds would therefore be equal to 15 m / 2 seconds, or a speed of 7.5 m/s.

 To calculate the length of the flight, right-click the flight line in the Contents, open the Field Calculator, type the Output field name (Length, for example), then under Expression, type $length, and change the output field type to Decimal number (real).
 In the attribute table you should see the value for the length (measured in meters if using UTM).
 Note that the Measure Line tool can also be used.

 Now take that length value, for example 463 m and divide by the speed.
 At 7.5 m/s, that flight length would take approximately 61.7 seconds, or just over a minute.
 Note that the drone is not consistently flying 7.5 m/s, as it will need to slow down at times to make turns, but this will give a rough estimate.
 This time will also not include the time needed for the drone to return to the home point (this value can be added by measuring the distance between the last waypoint and the home point or first waypoint).

 All drones will have different formatting for waypoints, but they should all have the capability to upload waypoints in a text file in similar fashion.
 The specific format will have to be determined by consulting the manual or creating waypoints with a flight controller and exporting them as a text file to view the appropriate format.

+Even with all this planning, learning to map with any drone will take some trial and error, based on the drone model as well as the local conditions.

 ## Readings